Material and energy efficiency

-- how skilfully and effectively are resources used in Estonia;
+- how skilfully and efficiently resources are used in Estonia;

 - how much value added is created per one kilogramme of physical resources used;

-- what is the gross domestic product per unit of energy consumed;
+- what the gross domestic product per unit of energy consumed is;

-- how much material the economy has consumed;
+- how much material and energy has been consumed by the economy;

 - how much domestic raw material is consumed per capita and per unit of area;